-- G. For the years ended December 31, 2016 and 2015, there was no transfer into or out from Level 3. - H. Financial segment is in charge of valuation procedures for fair value measurements being categorised within Level 3, which is to verify independent fair value of financial instruments.
-Such assessment is to ensure the valuation results are reasonable by applying independent information to make results close to current market conditions, confirming the resource of information is independent, reliable and in line with other resources and represented as the exercisable price, and frequently updating inputs used to the valuation model and making any other necessary adjustments to the fair value.

-I. The following is the qualitative information of significant unobservable inputs and sensitivity analysis of changes in significant unobservable inputs to valuation model used in Level 3 fair value measurement:
+- H. Financial segment is in charge of valuation procedures for fair value measurements being categorised within Level 3, which is to verify independent fair value of financial instruments.
+Such assessment is to ensure the valuation results are reasonable by applying independent information to make results close to current market conditions, confirming the resource of information is independent, reliable and in line with other resources and represented as the exercisable price, and frequently updating inputs used to the valuation model and making any other necessary adjustments to the fair value. - I. The following is the qualitative information of significant unobservable inputs and sensitivity analysis of changes in significant unobservable inputs to valuation model used in Level 3 fair value measurement:

-Fair value at December 31, 202 Valuation technique Significant unobservable input Relationship of inputs to fair value Venture capital shares Private equity fund investment \$ 266,309 Net asset value Not applicable Not applicable Venture capital shares 1 41 r value at iber 31, 2015 Valuation technique Significant unobservable input Relationship of inputs to fair value Private equity fund investment \$ 210,131 Net asset value Not applicable Not applicable
+Fair value at December 31, 2017 · · · · · · · · · · · · · · · · · · · Significant unobservable input Relationship of inputs to fair value Unlisted shares \$ 290,937 Market comparable companies Price-to-book ratio, enterprise value to operating income ratio multiple, discount for lack of marketability The higher the discount for lack of marketability, the lower the fair value Venture capital shares Private equity fund investment \$ 61,730 Net asset value Not applicable Not applicable Fair value at Valuation Significant Relationship of December 31, 2016 technique unobservable input inputs to fair value Venture capital shares Private equity fund investment \$ 266,309 Net asset value Not applicable Not applicable